-Open Innovation Portal seeking ideas, "something that seems fair & good."
-But the real goal is to steal New Technologies and no guarantee signed or licensing agreement with any inventor.
+Open Innovation Portal seeking ideas, "something that seems fair and good", but the real goal is to steal New Technologies and no guarantee signed or licensing agreement with any inventor.

 Open Innovation Portal is a scam, a complete sham